Hotels near Azteca Polo Club

 Are there extended-stay hotels near Azteca Polo Club?

-Yes — several extended-stay hotels are available near Azteca Polo Club.
-Element Phoenix North Norterra (10.34 mi) offers a full kitchen and on-site laundry.
-Residence Inn by Marriott Phoenix North / Happy Valley (10.46 mi) offers a full kitchen and on-site laundry.
-Home2 Suites by Hilton Phoenix North Happy Valley (10.58 mi) offers a full kitchen and on-site laundry.
+Yes — Element Phoenix North Norterra (10.34 mi, from $269/night), Residence Inn by Marriott Phoenix North / Happy Valley (10.46 mi, from $150/night), and Home2 Suites by Hilton Phoenix North Happy Valley (10.58 mi, from $134/night) are all extended-stay properties near Azteca Polo Club, with full kitchens and on-site laundry.

 Which hotels near Azteca Polo Club are good for families?